There are many different mentoring opportunities for student veterinarians:

 - Alumni Mentor Program

-Dr. Gordon Kirby, Associate Dean, Research and Innovation and Elizabeth Lowenger, Manager, Student Affairs.
+Dr. Shayan Sharif, Associate Dean, Research and Graduate Studies, and Elizabeth Lowenger, Manager, Student Affairs.

-The Summer Career Opportunties & Research Experience Program (Summer CORE Program) offers BSc, DVM and other students the opportunity to enhance their time as research students at OVC during the May-August summer break.
+The Summer Career Opportunties & Research Exploration Program (Summer CORE Program) offers BSc, DVM and other students the opportunity to enhance their time as research students at OVC during the May-August summer break.
 It is in conjunction with the Undergraduate Research Assistant (URA) and Undergraduate Student Research Awards (USRA) programs, which offer students the chance to work with faculty on novel or on-going research projects.
-The SLRP program provides research-oriented activities and exposure for students while they complete primary research/educational activities with faculty advisors.
-The program includes a Round Table discussion series with veterinarians and scientists working in diverse and intriguing areas, field trips to cutting-edge research facilities and the Metro Toronto Zoo, and professional development workshops to prepare for conference-style sessions.
+The Summer CORE program provides research-oriented activities and exposure for students while they complete primary research/educational activities with faculty advisors.
+The program includes a networking series with veterinarians and scientists working in diverse and intriguing areas, virtual visits to cutting-edge research facilities and the Metro Toronto Zoo (if possible), and professional development tools and workshops to prepare for conference-style sessions.

-Registration for the Sumemr CORE Program is in early May.
+Registration for the Summer CORE Program is in early May.

 There are several mentor programs established at OVC.
 Either in person or on-line, mentors will share their expertise, tips, experience and knowledge with you in order to enrich your experience as an OVC student veterinarian.
 Below is a brief list of the programs:

 Career Options Mentor Program - Previous graduates' experience and career choices can help you explore different career options.
 They will share with you their knowledge.

 Phase 2 to Phase 1 (P2P1) Guide Program